-- (3) As of December 31, 2018, Ms. McAvey held 39,295 deferred stock units. - (4) As of December 31, 2018, Mr. Ray held 72,112 deferred stock units. - (5) The amounts set forth in this column represent the grant-date fair value of unrestricted stock awards to our non-employee directors.
-Each non-employee director was granted 7,191 fully vested shares of common stock on May 9, 2018, except directors who deferred the receipt of the annual unrestricted stock award.
-All such shares had a market value of \$85,000 on the grant date, based on the closing price for shares of our common stock on the NYSE on such day.
+- (4) As of December 31, 2019, Ms. McAvey held 49,859 deferred stock units. - (5) As of December 31, 2019, Mr. Ray held 75,793 deferred stock units. - (6) As of December 31, 2019, Ms. Wayton held 10,334 deferred stock units. - (7) Mr. Altobello did not stand for reelection at our 2019 annual meeting. - (8) The amounts set forth in this column represent the grant-date fair value of unrestricted stock awards to our non-employee directors.
+Each non-employee director was granted 8,439 fully vested shares of common stock on May 14, 2019, except directors who deferred the receipt of the annual unrestricted stock award.
+All such shares had a market value of \$90,000 on the grant date, based on the closing price for shares of our common stock on the NYSE on such day.
 The non-employee directors are permitted to elect to defer the receipt of the annual unrestricted stock award.
 Those non-employee directors who elect to defer such awards were instead granted an award of deferred stock units.
 The deferred stock units will be settled in shares of stock in a lump sum six months after the director ceases to be a member of our Board of Directors.
 Messrs.
-McCarten and Ray elected to receive deferred stock units and Messrs.
-Altobello, Chi, Shaw and Wardinski and Ms. McAvey elected to receive shares of common stock. - (6) All other compensation represents reimbursement for lodging, meals, parking and certain other expenses at one of our hotels or other hotels or resorts and cash dividends received on deferred stock units.
+McCarten and Ray and Ms. Wayton elected to receive deferred stock units and Messrs.
+Chi, Shaw and Wardinski and Ms. McAvey elected to receive shares of common stock.